Sign Up

 • A dependent adult reports being abandoned

-Many dependent adults do not work, and live off retirement funds, Social Security, or personal savings.
-So being careful with money is important.
+Many dependent adults live off retirement funds, Social Security, or personal savings.
 Financial responsibility is sometimes given to those who care for the dependent adult.
 This lack of control puts the dependent adult at risk for abuse and mismanagement of funds.
-Signs of financial abuse include (DOJ, 2020):
+According to the U.S. Department of Justice (n.d.b), signs of financial abuse may include:

-• The sudden unexplained movement of money or property to a family member or someone outside the family
+• Sudden, unexplained movement of money or property to a family member or someone outside the family

 • Unexplained loss of funds or valuable belongings